Prescription / RX Information/PD Measurement Link

 Q: Do you offer a Mirrored Coating?

 A: Yes, you can enhance your prescription lenses with an additional optic coating.
 The mirrored vacuum coating is applied over the base tint to reduce light and glare and add increased scratch protection to the outside of the lens.
 It will also reduce infra-red rays thus reducing heat build-up behind the lens.
+MIRRORS CAN TAKE UP TO TWO WEEKS so make sure you plan ahead when you order.
+For full mirror effect, the base color should be gray or brown.
+Anything lighter will not be covered well with a mirror coating.

 Q: What are “Decentered” lenses?